Georgia Northern Mountain District Tournament

 No. There is designated CX time for a reason.
 You can ask for evidence during prep, but not clarification.

-LARP - Don't.
+LARP - Please don't.
 Discussion of policy implications is necessary for some topics, but if your case is 15 seconds of "util is truetil" and 5:45 of a hyperspecific plan with a chain of 5 vague links ending in two different extinction impacts, I'm not going to be a fan.
-Your links are bad, your impacts won't happen, and you're wasting my time.
+Realistically speaking, your links are speculative, your impacts won't happen, and despite debaters telling me that extinction is inevitable for 15+ years, it still hasn't happened.
 Please debate the topic rather than making up your own (unless you warrant why you can do that, in which case, see pre-fiat kritiks).
 If there is no action in the resolution, you can't run a plan.
-If there is no actor, don't a-spec.
+If there is no action, don't a-spec.
 If you want to debate policy, do policy debate.
+As with other arguments, I will evaluate a LARP round but will have a low-threshold to vote on evidentiary arguments, link/brink severance, and framework exclusion.

 Arguments